 I’ve wanted to share with you before Christmas this wonderful Red Velvet Cake.
 It has a soft and moist interior with a great flavor combination coming from vanilla, cocoa powder and buttermilk.

-This cake has a wonderful red color crumb and frosted with a white cream cheese frosting which I simply adore.
-I’ve seen various Red Velvet Cakes made in different ways and I’ve finally decided on the perfect recipe to share with you.
-I didn’t want on overwhelmingly sweet cake so I reduced the amount of sugar used in cake batter and in frosting as well.
-This cake is very well balanced and makes an impressive dessert for winter holidays.
+This cake has a wonderful red color crumb and is frosted with a white cream cheese frosting which I simply adore.
+I’ve seen various red velvet cakes made in different ways and I’ve finally decided on the perfect recipe to share with you.
+I didn’t want an overwhelmingly sweet cake so I reduced the amount of sugar used in the cake batter and frosting as well.
+This cake is very well balanced and makes an impressive dessert for the winter holidays.